 Fitt’s Law states that the time taken to use a website function depends on the size of the button and its distance from the user.
 For instance, music apps have large play buttons as users frequently use them.
 However, only increasing button size does not necessarily equate to success, as a large element can make navigation difficult.

-It is important to place the button in an easily accessible area of the page, as usability follows a curve instead of a straight line.
+It is important to place the button in an easily accessible page area, as usability follows a curve instead of a straight line.

 Utilizing mouse tracking tools can provide valuable data on user habits, allowing for more informed decisions on button size.
 Increasing a small button by 15% is more effective than increasing the size of already large buttons.